 This tutorial is made to quickly set up your database and use our modules.
 You'll be able to access the Control Panel to work through your whole data pipeline, from raw data to analytics.

-- You know almost nothing about database technologies or SlicingDice itself.
+- You know almost nothing about SlicingDice itself.

 - You don't have a SlicingDice account yet.